BP p.l.c.

 5 Aug 2020

-Their ask — BP requests the EU develop monitoring standards led by industry measurement approaches, allow flexible compliance pathways recognizing supply chains outside EU, and provide tax benefits and technology incentives for reductions.
+Message — BP requests the EU develop monitoring standards led by industry measurement approaches, allow flexible compliance pathways recognizing supply chains outside EU, and provide tax benefits and technology incentives for reductions.
 They emphasize working practice standards over strict data requirements initially.123

-How it helps them — This would allow BP to shape measurement standards and avoid strict requirements for supply chains they don't fully control.45
+Why — This would allow BP to shape measurement standards and avoid strict requirements for supply chains they don't fully control.45

-Who loses — Environmental groups lose stronger accountability for imported gas from countries with weaker methane controls.67
+Impact — Environmental groups lose stronger accountability for imported gas from countries with weaker methane controls.67

 Meeting with Aleksandra Tomczak (Cabinet of Executive Vice-President Frans Timmermans), Riccardo Maggi (Cabinet of Executive Vice-President Frans Timmermans)